isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 - Each session should not be longer than 1 hour.
 - AHPs can offer either clinic-based services or Home Therapy (HT), but not a combination of both.

-10. Outpatient psychology services to adhere to the following from 29 April 2020 to 17 May 2020:

 <ins>Profession-related requirements</ins><br>
 a.
 Leverage on tele-consult/tele-rehab to address clinical needs as far as possible.<br>